teodora-vs/gameshop/README.md

-# Spring MVC Game Shop

-Welcome to the Spring MVC Gameshop, a web application for managing a game catalog, shopping cart, and orders.
+Welcome to Gameshop, a Spring web application for managing a game catalog, shopping cart, and orders.

 ## Table of Contents
 - [Introduction](#introduction)